3. Taming the tongue, 3:1-4:12

 "A spring doesn't gush fresh water one day and brackish the next, does it?"
 Peterson.

-mhti "-" - neither, nor [the fountain].
+mhti "-" - not [the fountain].
 A softened negation, prompting a question expecting a negative answer.

-poihsai (poiew) "bear [olives]" - to do.
+poihsai (poiew) "bear [olives]" - [a fig tree] to do = produce [olives].
 The infinitive is complementary, completing the sense of "is able".

-oute "neither" - neither [salt water to do sweet].
-Correlative.
+oute "neither" - neither [salt water to do = make sweet water].
+With the initial mh this conjunction forms a negative correlative construction, "neither ...... nor [does a salty spring .....]".
 "In the same way, no salt (salty) spring has the power to bring forth fresh water", Cassirer.